AshishIngle00/AshishIngle00/README.md

 - 👋 Hi, I’m @AshishIngle00
-- 👀 I’m interested in coading
+- 👀 Fullstack .NET Developer
-- 🌱 I’m currently learning BCA
+- 🌱 I’m currently learning DSA
 - 💞️
-- 📫 How to reach me Email me at ingleashish567@gmail.com
+- 📫 Reach me Email me at ingleashish567@gmail.com

 <!---
 AshishIngle00/AshishIngle00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.